esccoding/income-tax-rate-calculator/README.md

 ## General Info
 This program was built for a critical thinking assignment in my **CSC320 - Programming I** course at Colorado State University Global.

 In this program, a user enters their average weekly gross income and the program compares the input to several different thresholds to determine the appropriate tax rate to apply to the user's income.
-Once the correct tax rate has been identified, the program runs a few simple calculations to determine the amount of tax withholding to be subtracted from the user's gross income and what their final take-home weekly income will is after tax withholding is deducted.
+Once the correct tax rate has been identified, the program runs a few simple calculations to determine the amount of tax withholding to be subtracted from the user's gross income and what their final take-home weekly income will be after tax withholding is deducted.

 The results of these calculations are then compiled into a short report that is printed to the console for the user to view.
 Users are then confronted with a prompt asking if they would like to generate another report.